ucberkeley/bce-documentation/laptop-installation.md

 3) Open the VirtualBox application you installed in Step 1.

-4) From the menu select **File > Import appliance** and locate the BCE .ova file you downloaded in step 2.
+4) From the menu select **File > Import appliance** and locate the BCE .ova file you downloaded in Step 2.

 5) Wait a few minutes while the BCE .ova file is imported as a VirtualBox VM.